February 15, 2021 - December 16, 2016 - updated July 26, 2018

 REAL CAREER SUICIDE LETTERS & STORIES

-I've been fighting the good fight now for 10 years to protect my copyrights to some 60,000 still photographs, 600 gigabytes of related digital materials (not including video files), hundreds of hours of digital video, several documentary movie DVDs, thousands of pages of original content I self published on the internet, including several related websites I produced on Kumeyaay Native American Indians over a 20-year period.
+I've been fighting the good fight now for more than 10 years to protect my copyrights to my mammoth professional legacy some 60,000 still photographs, 600 gigabytes of related digital materials (not including video files), hundreds of hours of digital video, several documentary movie DVDs, thousands of pages of original content I self published on the internet, including several specialty websites I produced on Kumeyaay and California Native American Indians over a 20-year period.

 Read my actual complaint letters to The Sycuan Band of Kumeyaay Indians.
-Review my documentary evidence, emails, photos and arguments to a Sycuan Casino executive and manager requesting explanations of their alleged plagiarism of my commercial photography and second documented unauthorized printing of my intellectual property before I filed my dispute with the chairman and council members.
+Review my documentary evidence, emails, photos and arguments to a Sycuan Casino executive and manager requesting explanations of their alleged plagiarism of my commercial photography, graphic designs and their second documented unauthorized printing of my intellectual property before I filed my dispute with the chairman and council members.

 Read all about how my 100-percent valid grievance resulted in their alleged swift retaliation that resulted in my prompt unfair terminations from my long-established multimedia projects and the destruction of my 17-year business on the Sycuan Indian Reservation and ultimately my being blacklisted over my ongoing copyright infringement complaints against a sovereign tribal government as a successful and established professional photographer, photojournalist, cinematographer, graphic designer, editor and Web developer.